Occupational Exposure

 What Were the Primary Sources of Asbestos in HVAC Systems?

 Furnace cement and furnace gaskets contained asbestos fibers as high-temperature sealants around furnace joints, seams, and door openings.
-When technicians replaced furnaces or performed maintenance, they would scrape away deteriorated furnace cement directly with hand tools, generating massive amounts of friable asbestos dust without respiratory protection.[1]
+When technicians replaced furnaces or performed maintenance, they would scrape away deteriorated furnace cement directly with hand tools, generating massive amounts of friable dust without respiratory protection.[1]

 — Dr. James Mitchell, Occupational Medicine Specialist, American College of Occupational and Environmental Medicine

 Boiler jackets and pipe insulation surrounding HVAC supply and return lines contained asbestos in both spray-applied and wrapped formats.
-These materials would deteriorate over decades of operation, and technicians working in boiler rooms or mechanical spaces would inhale asbestos fibers released during aging and disturbance.[2]
+These materials would deteriorate over decades of operation, and technicians working in boiler rooms or mechanical spaces would inhale toxic fibers released during aging and disturbance.[2]

 How Did HVAC Technicians Experience Daily Asbestos Exposure?

 Furnace replacement represented peak exposure events.
 When removing old furnaces, technicians scraped decades-old furnace cement from furnace surfaces and connected ductwork.
-This scraping generated clouds of asbestos-containing dust that remained suspended in poorly ventilated mechanical rooms for hours, with workers breathing this contaminated air throughout the job and subsequent days.
+This scraping generated clouds of fiber-laden dust that remained suspended in poorly ventilated mechanical rooms for hours, with workers breathing this contaminated air throughout the job and subsequent days.

 — Robert J., Retired HVAC Technician, 42-Year Career (1974-2016)